On the Loss of Compactness in the Vectorial Heteroclinic Connection Problem: Introduction.

-However, when $N=1$ rearrangement methods do apply.
-See also Kawohl \cite{Kaw}.
-When $N>1$, (\ref{P}) is much more difficult.
-It has first been considered by Sternberg in \cite{St}, as a problem arising in the study of the elliptic PDE system $\Delta U = \nabla W \big(U\big)$, $U :\R^n \larrow \R^N$.
-Noting the compactness problems, he chooses to utilize the \emph{Jacobi Principle} to obtain solutions by studying geodesics, critical points of the arc length functional

-in the conformally flat Riemannian manifold $\Big(\R^N \set \{a^-,a^+\}, \sqrt{2 W}\langle \_ , \_ \rangle\Big)$.
-Following a different approach, Alikakos-Fusco \cite{A-F} also treated \eqref{P} utilizing the \emph{Least Action Principle}.
-They characterized their solutions as minimizers of the \emph{Action} functional \be \action. \ee They introduced an artificial constraint in order to restore compactness and apply the direct method.
-They obtaining solutions to the Euler system \eqref{P} by removing it.
-The same approach was applied by Katzourakis-Alikakos \cite{K-A} to a more general travelling wave problem for \eqref{DS}, establishing existence of solution to $\eq - c U_x$.
-We note that \eqref{P} has attracted some attention in connection with the study of the system $\Delta U = \nabla W \big(U\big)$ and related material appears also in Alama-Bronsard-Gui \cite{A-B-G}, Bronsard-Gui-Schatzman \cite{B-G-S} and Alikakos-Fusco \cite{A-F2}.
+Following a different approach, Alikakos-Fusco \cite{ AF} subsequently treated \eqref{P} utilising the \emph{Least Action Principle}.
+They derived their solutions as minimisers of \eqref{A}.
+They introduced an artificial constraint in order to restore compactness and apply the Direct Method and obtained solutions to the \eqref{P} by eventually removing the constraint.
+The same approach has subsequently been applied by Alikakos jointly with the author \cite{AK} to the respective travelling wave problem for \eqref{DS}, establishing existence of solution to the system $\eq - c U_x$ for $c\neq 0$. \eqref{P} has attracted some attention in connection with the study of system $\Delta U = D W \big(U\big)$ and related material appears also in Alama-Bronsard-Gui \cite{ABG}, Bronsard-Gui-Schatzman \cite{BGS}, Alikakos \cite{A,A2} and Alikakos-Fusco \cite{AF3}.

-The problem \eqref{P} is both interesting and nontrivial for the following reasons.
-Except for the failure of the Direct Method for \eqref{A} due to the loss of compactness, an additional difficulty in the vector case $N>1$ is that Maximum Principles (MP) do not apply.
-In \cite{A-F} this was rectified by introducing a substitute of the MP which applies to minimizers of \eqref{A}, while in \cite{K-A} there was introduced a more general tool, extended subsequently by Katzourakis \cite{Ka2}, \cite{Ka3} to a much more general setting.
-In the present paper, we introduce an approach which allows for fairly simpler arguments to be applied.
-Moreover, an additional difficulty is that \emph{solutions to \eqref{P} may not exist} in the presence of a third minimum at $W=0$; we refer to Alikakos-Betel\'u-Chen \cite{A-B-C} and to Alikakos-Fusco \cite{A-F}.
-Since additional minima obstruct existence, suitable sufficient conditions for $W$ must be determined.
+The problem \eqref{P} is nontrivial; except for the failure of the Direct Method for \eqref{A} due to the loss of compactness, an additional difficulty when $N>1$ is that the Maximum Principle does not apply.
+In the papers \cite{AF}, \cite{AK} were introduced substitutes of the Maximum Principle for minimisers.
+Inspired by these results, the author in \cite{Ka} developed related ideas which apply to general nonconvex functionals.
+A further difficulty of \eqref{P} is that additional minima of $W$ obstruct existence and suitable assumptions on $W$ must be imposed (see \cite{AF}).